Use this hidden Google Maps feature to avoid traffic tickets - ExBulletin

 As an example, I looked up the driving route from New York to Wisconsin.
 Along the way, Google Maps warned me about the location of some speed traps installed along the Michigan highway, as shown below.

 In addition, when you start your trip, you have the option of Google Maps sending a voice alert when a speed trap occurs.
-To do this, start navigation, tap the alert icon on the screen, a speaker icon will appear, and you can mute or unmute these notifications.
+To do this, start navigation, tap the alert icon on the screen, then tap the speaker icon to mute or unmute these notifications.

 Simply put, this feature has been available on Android for quite some time.
 It only appeared on the iPhone in 2019.